-Quality of time invested is just as important as the quantity of time.
-For the relatively short duration of the capital campaign, the campaign must one of the top priorities for the church leaders.
+The quality of time invested is just as important as the quantity of time.
+For the relatively short duration of the capital campaign, the campaign must be one of the church leaders' top priorities.
 If the leaders make it a priority, the congregation will make it a priority.
 But if the leaders don’t, the congregation won’t.

 2. Effective Use of All Communication Channels